Rudy Romano: Activism

 Working among impoverished communities brought Romano to the realities of social injustices especially under the martial law era.
 He spoke and dwell among poor communities in Cebu, Samar, Dumaguete, and Ilagan.
 He was active in incorporating social justice work in the efforts of the Church.
 This has put him on the eyes of the authorities.
 He has spoken in many anti-dictatorship rallies in Cebu City.
 In December 1979, he would be arrested for his involvement in a rally.
 On December 15, 1980, he would be one of the organizers of a major rally in Fuente Osmeña.
 His involvements include being part of the Redemptorist Social Apostolate for the Urban Poor in Cebu, Task Force Detainees of the Philippines, executive secretary of Coalition Against People’s Persecution (CAPP), Vice President for Visayas of BAYAN, and chairperson of the Visayas Ecumenical Movement for Justice and Peace.

 He helped established Alyansa sa Mamumuo sa Sugbo (AMA)-Sugbu, a labor union affiliated with the Kilusang Mayo Uno.

 Site and marker in Tisa, Cebu where Romano was abducted.

 Disappearance

 Romano was abducted by alleged state forces in Brgy.
 Tisa, Labangon, Cebu City on July 11, 1985 and has never been seen since.
 He was seen by witnesses to be riding his blue motorcycle on his way back to the Redemptorist convent near the city center.
 A white Ford Cortina, a government car, and some motorcycles were seen parked around the vicinity.
-Witnesses were stunned as Romano was seen to be quicly shoved in the white car by seven to ten armed men in plain clothing.
+Witnesses were stunned as Romano was seen to be quickly shoved in the white car by seven to ten armed men in plain clothing.
 It was said that he was brought to Camp Lapu-Lapu.

 Protests and campaigns were launched to pressure the authorities for his surface.
 Pope John Paul II was made aware of the situation and carried prayers for his return.
 A writ of habeas corpus was filed by former Senator Jose Diokno and a group of lawyers.